Pegasus mated under wing of B-52 mothership - closeup

 The glove carried traditional and high-frequency sensors capable of functioning during the flight conditions the Pegasus rocket will experience.
 The sensors gave engineers a variety of information like acceleration, air flow, pressure, temperature, and strain.
 Many of these sensors were evaluated in July 1994 aboard an earlier Pegasus mission.
 The mission verified that the sensors do not interfere with the airflow over the Pegasus wing and that the vibrations the sensors will experience during flight will not interfere with obtaining accurate data.

 Roles and Responsibilities

 Dryden provided overall management of the glove experiment, glove design and buildup.
 Dryden was responsible for conducting the flight tests.
 Langley was responsible for the design of the aerodynamic glove as well as development of sensor and instrumentation systems for the glove.
-Other participating NASA centers included Ames; Goddard Space Flight Center, Greenbelt, Md.; and Kennedy Space Center, Fla.
-Orbital Sciences Corporation, Dulles, Va., was the manufacturer of the Pegasus vehicle, while Vandenberg Air Force Base, Calif. serves as a prelaunch assembly facility.
+Other participating NASA Centers included Ames; Goddard Space Flight Center, Greenbelt, MD; and Kennedy Space Center, FL.
+Orbital Sciences Corporation, Dulles, VA, was the manufacturer of the Pegasus vehicle, while Vandenberg Air Force Base, CA serves as a pre-launch assembly facility.